bluesky/ophyd/doc/source/architecture.rst

    ophydobj.OphydObject.clear_sub
    ophydobj.OphydObject._run_subs

-This registry is used to connect to the underlying hardware events and propagate events from the hardware up to bluesky, either via `~status.StatusBase` objects or via direct subscription from the :class:`~bluesky.run_engine.RunEngine`.
+This registry is used to connect to the underlying events from the control system and propagate them up to bluesky, either via `~status.StatusBase` objects or via direct subscription from the :class:`~bluesky.run_engine.RunEngine`.